fjahr/lightning-mw/04-onion-routing.md

 1. type: 21 (`expiry_too_far`)

-The CLTV expiry in the HTLC is too far in the future.
+The locktime expiry in the HTLC is too far in the future.

 ### Requirements